 Interesting facts about the Suez Canal

-- The first canal which was built beginning in 1859 took 4 years longer to build than had been anticipated due largely to climatic difficulties, a cholera epidemic, and labor troubles.
+- The Suez Canal, built in 1859, took four years longer to build than anticipated due mainly to climatic difficulties, a cholera epidemic, and labor troubles.

 - This time cut is approximately nine days for ships traveling from Asia to Europe, compared to sailing around Africa.

 - Construction of the Suez Canal involved excavating and dredging 97 million cubic yards (74 million cubic meters) of sediments.

 - Only 486 ships used the Suez Canal in its first full year of operation.

 - When the Suez Canal opened, the channel was only about 26 feet (8 meters) deep.

 - The ancient Egyptian Pharaohs first thought of creating a waterway similar to the present-day Suez Canal.

 - The Suez Canal handles cargo worth up to $3 billion each day, according to The International Chamber of Shipping.